eficode-academy/kubernetes-katas/deployments-ingress.md

 **Add Ingress to frontend service**

+As it might take a while for the ingress to work, we will start by adding the ingress to the frontend service, even though we have not applied the service yet.

 - Open the `frontend-ingress.yaml` file in your editor.
 - Change the hostname to `quotes-<yourname>.<prefix>.eficode.academy`.
 Just as long as it is unique.
+- Change the service name to match the name of the frontend service.
 - Apply the ingress manifest.

 ```